Roberto Matosas

 Roberto Matosas Postiglione (born 11 May 1940 in Mercedes, Department of Soriano, Uruguay) is a Uruguayan former football defender.

 Career

 At the club level, he played for C.A.
 River Plate of Argentina and C.A.
 Peñarol of Uruguay.
 In September 1964, Club Atlético River Plate signed Matosas for a then-record transfer fee.
-He would play 165 league matches for the club from 1964 to 1968, with 12 goals.
+He played 165 league matches for the club from 1964 to 1968, scoring 12 goals.
+For River, he also played 36 international games with 2 goals.
+In 1969, he returned to Peñarol, where he played until 1972.
 He finished his playing career in Mexico, playing for newly promoted San Luis and Toluca.

 Matosas also was part of the Uruguay national football team.
 He participated in the 1970 FIFA World Cup in Mexico, where the Uruguayan side finished in fourth place.

 After he retired from playing, Matosas became a football coach.
 He has managed Mexican side Veracruz.

+The former Uruguayan international Gustavo Matosas is his son.